vexx32/PSKoans/docs/Measure-Karma.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Prompts for confirmation before making any changes.
+Use with -Reset to always be prompted before any changes are made.

 ```yaml
 Type: SwitchParameter